nguyenquanltdd/Sky-loyalty-framework/doc/cookbook/create_a_new_api_endpoint.rst

 =============================

 Let’s say you want to add a new endpoint that will return just another list of earning points rules.
-Here is a step-by-step guid how to achieve this.
+Here is a step-by-step guide how to achieve this.

 First of all, you need to create a new controller in existing ``AppBundle`` in ``Controller`` directory.
 Here is a sample code